 Andrew Hardy, COO of Nature’s Ultra

 By calculating CPO, you can easily find ways to cut costs and increase profit margins.
-ShipBob has partnered with thousands and thousands of ecommerce businesses to help them not only grow their brand but also help in reducing shipping and fulfillment costs.
+ShipBob has partnered with thousands and thousands of ecommerce businesses to help them not only grow their brand but also help in reducing shipping and fulfilment costs.

 “ShipBob’s advanced software helps us quickly understand shipping costs and how to improve shipping times by being closer to where our customers are.”